daydreamersjp/edX/DAT210x Programming with Python for Data Science/Module2/README.md

 -Ensure you use the right command to do this, as there is more than one command!
 To verify you used the correct one, open the dataset in a text editor like SublimeText or Notepad, and double check your df.head() to ensure the first values match up.

--Make sure any value that needs to be replaced with a NAN is set as such.
+- Make sure any value that needs to be replaced with a NAN is set as such.
 There are at least three ways to do this.
 One is much easier than the other two.

--Look through the dataset and ensure all of your columns have appropriate data types.
+- Look through the dataset and ensure all of your columns have appropriate data types.
 Numeric columns should be float64 or int64, and textual columns should be object.

--Properly encode any ordinal features using the method discussed in the chapter.
+- Properly encode any ordinal features using the method discussed in the chapter.

--Properly encode any nominal features by exploding them out into new, separate, boolean features.
+- Properly encode any nominal features by exploding them out into new, separate, boolean features.